sverderame/Numerical-Algorithms/System of Equations/README.md

 This algorithm is fast, easy to program, and finds all solutions.

 ### Disadvantages:
 This method can easily be unstable and mistakes can easily be made in programming.
-In terms of this particular algorithm, it only solves the system of equations of a **square** matrix.
+In terms of this particular algorithm, it only solves the system of equations of a **square** matrix, which is a large disadvantage as that only covers a small variety of systems of equations.